 Most Service and Knowledge-Work Organisations are Pre-Lean and by that I mean, the core skills and disciplines of Operations Management, the operations management fundamentals, are weak or absent.
 This weakness is at the root cause of much of why Lean doesn't sustain in service and knowledge-work organisations.
-Expertivity Technologies have collaborated with the Technical University of Dublin to bring these core skills to teams and organisations in the Service and Knowledge-Work Sectors.
+Expertivity Technologies have collaborated with Technological University of Dublin to bring these core skills to teams and organisations in the Service and Knowledge-Work Sectors.

 Lean itself is a relatively new management technology, having its origins in post WWII Japan where the Toyota Motor Company leveraged the many advances in manufacturing at that time and took it to a new level in what is now called Lean Manufacturing.
 The principles and thinking (Lean Thinking & Lean Management) behind Lean Manufacturing have successfully been adapted by organizations such as ourselves and applied in the service and knowledge work sectors with great success.

 However, the manufacturing sectors had developed many advanced management practices and methods long before Lean came along and it can reasonably be argued that Lean is an advanced management methodology built on the solid foundations that these core skills bring.
 The modern service and knowledge work organisations that currently dominate our modern economies are a relatively new breed of organisation who have yet to develop a similar management eco infrastructure that has served the manufacturing sector so well and driven their high levels of quality and productivity.